 1. Upper Blepharoplasty

-Blepharoplasty can also lead to significant relief for patients whose vision is impaired due to a ‘curtain’ of excess upper eyelid skin.
+Blepharoplasty can also benefit patients whose vision is impaired due to upper eyelid skin with improvement in vision after skin removal.

-Blepharoplasty increases the definition of the upper eyelid crease and visibility of the upper eyelid skin below the crease.
-This may make the eyes appear deeper set, contributing to a rejuvenated appearance.
+Blepharoplasty surgery can affect definition of the upper eyelid crease and visibility of the upper eyelid skin below the crease.

 2. Lower Blepharoplasty

-Patients typically request lower blepharoplasty surgery to address laxity of the lower eyelid and fatty tissue herniation that results in the appearance of ‘eye bags’ and hollow or tear trough deformities.
+Patients typically request lower blepharoplasty surgery to address lower eyelid skin and fatty tissue.

-Rejuvenation of the lower eyelid is achieved by minimal removal of excess skin, management of any herniated fatty tissue and optimisation of the lower eyelid complex structural tone.
+Lower blepharoplasty surgery involves minimal removal of skin, management of fatty tissue and optimisation of the lower eyelid complex structural support.

 The decision to undergo upper or lower blepharoplasty surgery is significant and adjustment to change in appearance must be considered in addition to the process of post-operative recovery.